jpcaparas/caddy-csp/README.md

 ![Console errors](http://i.imgur.com/1W9Ubaml.png)

 ## :warning: Viewing violations on Sentry
-If the report URI key you entered is valid, you should also start seeing violations on your project dashboard on Sentry:
+If the report URI key you entered is valid, you should start violation entries on your project dashboard:

 ![Sentry log](http://i.imgur.com/dOeZ7Sll.jpg)